|

 huge wound with a skin graft taken from her left thigh.
 In her

-book, A Time to Heal, by now published in seven languages, she
+Time to Heal, by now published in seven languages, she

 describes the pain and misery of slowly recovering after the major